CTE Frequently Asked Questions

 "If enrollment in a specific class or program reaches the maximum for the program, priority for enrollment shall be given to a student who is enrolled full time in the public school.
 If a class or program is full and includes a part time nonpublic or public charter school student when a regular full time student transfers into the school during the semester, the District’s normal enrollment procedure shall remain the same and the nonpublic or public charter school student may not be disenrolled to provide space for the full time student.
 Regular full time students will be given priority for enrollment at the start of each semester."

 The purpose of the lottery is to provide an equitable system for selecting students for the limited available seats.
 If more students apply than seats are available in a CTE Magnet Program class, then students will be selected by random lottery.

 How do students attend CTE courses that are taught off-campus at a CTE center?

 Transportation will be provided to and from the home high school to the CTE center, for the magnet courses.
 Some magnet classes include an extern or internship at an industry site or collaboration of some kind with a local business partnership.
 If so, students will be required to self-transport to the off-site event.
 CTE shuttle information can be found here.

 Can I choose to self transport instead of riding the shuttle?

 You may choose to self transport to your off-site CTE magnet program classes.
-You will need to complete a self transportation form and obtain a parking sticker to avoid parking fines.
-See your high school counselor for more information.
+A parent or guardian must complete a self transportation form found via the PowerSchool portal.